 - Begin your application as early as possible.
 We strongly recommend you submit your application before the due date.
-The grant round closes strictly at 11:59pm on Monday 31 July 2023.
-We are unable to accept late applications for any reason. - Ensure that you state explicitly what your project is.
+The grant round closes strictly at 11:59pm on Monday 31 July 2024. - Ensure that you state explicitly what your project is.
 Describe the event/activity/program, so that it is clear what you want to do, how you want to do it, and why it is worth doing. - Bear in mind that the assessors change each year and may not be familiar with your organisation or your previous projects.
 Assessors are not given access to your grant history. - Be as precise as possible.
 The assessors are aware that your project may still be in the planning stage and that definite plans are not always possible until funding is secured.
 However, you can still clearly state what your intentions are and, if needed, adjust the project plan through a project variation if your grant is successful. - If your project involves partnering with another organisation, it is useful to show some evidence of that partnership, such as a letter of support. - All questions marked 'response required' must be completed.